libero/storybook/README.md

 make install
 ```

-To build and run the Storybook container, and follow the container's logs:
+To build and run the Storybook container, and follow the container's log:

 ```shell
 make dev